ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/planners_plugins/smac/smac_lattice/configuring_smac_lattice.md

 Type: `bool` Default: `false`

-:   If true, allows the robot to use the primitives to expand in the mirrored opposite direction of the current robot's orientation (to reverse).
+:   If `true`, allows the robot to use the primitives to expand in the mirrored opposite direction of the current robot's orientation (to reverse).

 ### **`<name>.debug_visualizations`**